pme0/gh-pages/content/posts/pedestrian-detection.md

 {{< figure src="/media/pedestrian-detection/pexels-kate-trifo-4019405_bboxes_0_blur.png" width="60%" >}}

-The model loses accuracy when presented with very distant object, as depicted in the next example:
+The model performs when large objects are present but loses accuracy when presented with distant object, as depicted in the next example:

 {{< figure src="/media/pedestrian-detection/pexels-luis-dalvan-1770808_bboxes.png" width="80%" >}}

-The reason is two-fold: firstly, the training data contains larger instances of pedestrians, and the multi-scale detector is only able to resolve the features up to a point;
+The reason is two-fold:
+Firstly, the training data contains larger instances of pedestrians, and the multi-scale detector is only able to resolve the features up to a point.
+This is a common problem in small-object detection tasks.
-and secondly, the rescaling of the image used for inference (1000x660) to fit the expected input size of the model (640x640) causes a distortion in the case of non-square images.
+Secondly, the rescaling of the image to fit the expected input size of the model (from 1000x660 to 640x640) causes a distortion in the case of non-square input images.
 A crop of a square region previously containing undetected instances shows that the model performs much better in this case.

 {{< figure src="/media/pedestrian-detection/pexels-luis-dalvan-1770808-detail.jpg" width="80%" >}}